jfredrickson/disable-c6/README.md

 # disable-c6

 A systemd service to disable the C6 state upon system boot, preventing Ryzen freezes.
+[Here is some info on the bug](https://bugzilla.kernel.org/show_bug.cgi?id=196683).

 This simply installs `zenstates.py` from [ZenStates-Linux](https://github.com/r4m0n/ZenStates-Linux) and creates a one-shot service based on it.